Can I take a year out and hold my place?

 You must notify us of your new number.

-If you do so, the deferral will lapse and you will then compete for a place in the normal way.
+In either case, you can, of course, re-apply via CAO and compete for a place in the normal way.

 I have already accepted - can I still defer?